Chart Color Schemes

 Mittagong has a typical household mix, with a higher-than-average median household size

-Family households account for 70.6% of all households, including 29.2% couples with children, 30.6% couples without children, and 9.8% single parent families.
-Non-family households constitute the remaining 29.4%, with lone person households at 26.8% and group households comprising 2.7%.
-The median household size is 2.5 people, which is larger than the Rest of NSW average of 2.4.
+Family households dominate at 70.6% of all households, comprising 29.2% couples with children, 30.6% couples without children, and 9.8% single parent families.
+Non-family households make up the remaining 29.4%, with lone person households at 26.8% and group households comprising 2.7% of the total.
+The median household size of 2.5 people is larger than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households